qseptq7qsept/LineRougher/README.md

 ## Contact

-For questions, feedback, or contributions, please feel free to open an issue on the repository.
+For questions, feedback, or contributions, please feel free to open an issue on the repository. -q7

----

-Feel free to adjust URLs, screenshots, and additional details as needed for your project.